Kevinolinn8/OSCP-Cheatsheet/README.md

 #id_rsa or id_ecdsa file
 chmod 600 id_rsa/id_ecdsa
 ssh uname@IP -i id_rsa/id_ecdsa #if it still asks for the password, crack it using John

+# if we get the following error (Unable to negotiate with 192.168.208.39 port 22: no matching host key type found.
+Their offer: ssh-rsa,ssh-dss)
+ssh -oHostKeyAlgorithms=+ssh-dss user@192.168.X.X

 #cracking id_rsa or id_ecdsa
 ssh2john id_ecdsa(or)id_rsa > hash